PekoraTrading/Trading-Extension-For-Pekora/README.md

 ## What is this?

-This extension displays item values from a GitHub JSON and visualizes item stats on both the catalog page and trades in [Pekora.zip](https://www.pekora.zip).
+An extension displays item values from a GitHub JSON and visualizes item stats on both the catalog page and trades in [pekora.zip](https://www.pekora.zip).

 ## Features